kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 1. Scheduler evaluates a multi-allocatable device with `sharingAffinity`
 2. If device has no existing allocations (unlocked):
-   - Extract affinity values for `sharingAffinity.attributeKeys` from the claim's structured parameters (decoded from opaque config)
+   - Extract affinity values for `sharingAffinity.parameterKeys` from the claim's structured parameters (decoded from opaque config)
    - Record values in `AllocatedState.AffinityStates[deviceID].LockedAffinity`
    - Proceed with allocation (device is now tentatively locked)